belagoesr/DisasterResponsePipeline/README.md

 Show visualizations of the data and classify input a new message and get classification results in several categories.

 ### Instructions:
-1. Run the following commands in the project's root directory to set up your database and model.
+1. Run the following commands in the project's root directory to set up database and model.

     - To run ETL pipeline that cleans data and stores in database